sebastiandedeyne/sebastiandedeyne.com/content/posts/laravel-blade-view-models.md

 keywords:
   - Laravel
   - Blade
+summary: An overview on view models in Laravel
 ---

 A view model represents data for a specific view or page.
 In its simplest form, a view model is a plain PHP object with a bunch of (typed) properties.